jrlivesey/ProximaRotation/README.md

-# ProximaRotation
+# Proxima History

-VPLanet modeling of the orbital, rotational, and tidal evolution of Proxima Centauri b.
-Code to reproduce the figures in Livesey &amp; Barnes (forthcoming).
+This repository contains scripts for reproducing figures describing the orbital, rotational, and tidal evolution of Proxima Centauri b with [vplanet](https://github.com/VirtualPlanetaryLaboratory/vplanet) (Livesey & Barnes, forthcoming).